Get E-Book

 };

-The .json handler is simpler.
-It reads the file synchronously, runs JSON.parse, and assigns the parsed object directly to module.exports.
-There is no wrapper function, no JavaScript compilation step, and no top-level code execution.
+The .json handler is much simpler.
+It reads the file, parses the JSON, and puts the parsed object directly on module.exports.
+There is no CommonJS wrapper and no top-level JavaScript execution.

 js